BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

 \subsubsection{Comparison among different LLMs}

-The performance of different LLMs across six task difficulty dimensions is presented in Figure \ref{fig:performance_radar}.
-It calculates the weighted score of each LLM across all the difficulty dimensions based on its score ranking in each task, followed by averaging the scores across the nine task-difficulty combinations.
+The performance of different LLMs across six difficulty dimensions is presented in Figure \ref{fig:performance_radar}.
+It calculates the weighted score of each LLM across all the dimensions based on its ranking in each task, followed by averaging the scores across the nine task-difficulty combinations.
 Key observations are as follows.
-(1) Grok-4 shows the strongest overall performance, which aligns with existing research \citep{arc2024leaderboard}.
-In particular, Grok-4 exhibits exceptional performance in Precision and Robustness.
-(2) Aside from Grok-4, different models show a high degree of similarity in the distribution of their capabilities to handle tasks of varying difficulty.
+(1) GPT-5 and Grok-4 show competitive performance, which aligns with existing research \citep{phan2025humanity, arc2024leaderboard}.
+(2) Aside from GPT-5 and Grok-4, different models show a high degree of similarity in the distribution of their capabilities to face varying difficulty.
 For each model, its strengths are consistently stretched in the Magnitude and Ambiguity dimensions, which is consistent with their performance in the \transport task in Table \ref{tab:tasks_multi_performance}.
 In contrast, all LLMs exhibit consistent weaknesses across the other four dimensions.
 These findings provide clear directions for future improvements of LLMs.